Novigrad

 By Car

-Easily reached via the Istrian Y highway (A9), about 1 hour from Pula and 30 minutes from Poreč.
-Close proximity to the Slovenian border makes it convenient from Ljubljana too.
+Easily reached via the Istrian Y motorway (A9) — around 1 hour from Pula and 30 minutes from Poreč.
+The proximity to the Slovenian border makes it convenient from Ljubljana too.

 By Bus